Motorola 6809: 6809

 Motorola's idea was to eliminate this task and make the building-block concept much more practical.
 System integrators would simply combine off-the-shelf code in ROMs to handle common tasks.
 Libraries of common routines like floating point arithmetic, graphics primitives, Lempel-Ziv compression, and so forth would be available to license, combine together along with custom code, and burn to ROM.

 In previous processor designs, including the 6800, there was a mix of ways to refer to memory locations.
 Some of these were relative to the current location in memory or to a value in an index register, while others were absolute, a 16-bit value that referred to a physical location in memory.
 The former style allows code to be moved because the address it references will move along with the code.
 The absolute locations do not; code that uses this style of addressing will have to be recompiled if it moves.
 To address this, the 6809 filled out its instruction opcodes so that there were more instances of relative addressing where possible.

-As an example, the 6800 included a special "direct" addressing mode that was used to make code smaller and faster; instead of a memory address having 16-bits and thus requiring two bytes to store, direct addresses were only 8-bits long.
-The downside was that it could only refer to memory within a 256-byte window, the "direct page", which was normally at the bottom of memory - the 6502 referred to this as "zero page addressing".
-The 6809 added a new 8-bit DP register, for "direct page".
-Code that formerly had to be in the zero page could now be moved anywhere in memory as long as the DP was changed to point to its new location.
+As an example, the 6800 includes an 8-bit direct addressing mode used to make code smaller and faster; instead of a memory address having 16 bits and thus requiring two bytes to specify, commonly used variables could be located within a 256-byte window (called the "direct page" on the 6800 or "zero page" on the 6502 because of its location at the bottom of memory) and accessed with an 8-bit address.
+The downside was competition for valuable direct page addresses.
+The 6809 added a new 8-bit DP register, allowing direct page addressing to refer to any part of memory as long as the DP register is changed to point to its new location.

-Using DP solved the problem of referring to addresses within the code, but data is generally located some distance from the code, outside ROM.
-To solve the problem of easily referring to data while remaining position independent, the 6809 added a variety of new addressing modes.
+A second category of data was constant data stored in ROM such as strings and lookup tables.
+To solve the problem of easily referring to such data while remaining position independent, the 6809 added a variety of new addressing modes.
 Among these was program-counter-relative addressing which allowed any memory location to be referred to by its location relative to the instruction.
+Moving this code to a new location in memory would have no effect on the addresses.
 Additionally, the stack was more widely used, so that a program in ROM could set aside a block of memory in RAM, set the SP to be the base of the block, and then refer to data within it using relative values.